 Moreover, in a one-way grid, left turn movements don’t create conflicts, so there is no inherent need for left turn lanes and no need for left turn phases.
 Signal cycles need only two phases, one for each street.
 The result: streets with short crossings and short signal cycles, ideal for pedestrians.
 Shorter cycles also result in shorter queues.
 [Note: our one-way grid plan includes left turn lanes in some places, where the extra capacity they provide is needed to keep the signal cycle short.]

 At the same time, a one-way grid can offer motorists efficient green waves in all four directions.
 Where the blocks are small, the progression speed of the green wave will be small — in our case, it will be 17 mph.
 And as described earlier, those green waves also help control speeding.

-A good example of a one-way grid is downtown Portland, Oregon, a large, pedestrian-friendly area with streets 2 or 3 lanes, 70 second signal cycles, and a green wave in all four directions.
-Because if the small block size, green waves in downtown Portland advance at 10.5 mph.
-(Midtown Manhattan, known for its one-way avenues, is not a good example of a one-way grid, because its east-west arterials are 2-way, resulting in long signal cycles.)
+A good example of a one-way grid is downtown Portland, Oregon, a large, pedestrian-friendly area with streets 2 or 3 lanes, 56 second signal cycles (60 s in peak hours), and a green wave in all four directions.
+Because if the small block size, green waves in downtown Portland advance at 12.7 mph (11.8 mph in peak hours).
+(Midtown Manhattan, known for its one-way avenues, is not a good example of a one-way grid, because its east-west arterials are 2-way and the east-west blocks are long, resulting in long signal cycles.)

 Granted, with a one-way grid, some traffic movements will be less direct.
-However, for most drivers, the extra distance required will be more than offset by the reduction in delays at intersections.
+However, for the vast majority of drivers, the extra distance required will be more than offset by the reduction in delays at intersections.